stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 {{< callout type="info" >}}

-Big Dance, Stanford's all-night ball, is on May 9th and 10th, 2025!

-Dancebreak regulars who are current Stanford students may be eligible for free entry to Big Dance!
+If you've signed into Dancebreak recently, check your email to see if you're eligible for free entry to Big Dance!

-See <https://bigdance.stanford.edu> for more info about Big Dance, and contact the Dancebreak officer team for more information regarding free tickets.

 {{< /callout >}}